|San José State University|

 & Tornado Alley

-The situation is made more complicated by the fact that neutrons form spin pairs with each despite their mutual repulsion and protons do likewise.
+The situation is made more complicated by the fact that neutrons form spin pairs with each other despite their mutual repulsion through the interactive force and protons do likewise.
 Also a neutron where possible will form a spin pair with a proton.
-But spin pair formation is exclusive in the sense that a neutron can only form a spin pair with one other neutron and with a proton and likewise for a proton.
+But spin pair formation is exclusive in the sense noted above.
 The interaction force between nucleons is not exclusive so a large number of interactions of smaller magnitude may match or exceed the effect of the spin pair formations.
 Thus spin pair formation is relatively more important for the smaller nuclides.

 There are 2931 nuclides stable enough to have had their masses measured and their binding energies computed.
 For each number of neutrons the minimum number and the maximum number of protons were compiled.
 The results are displayed in the following graph.